- Using Dashboard Sharing

 When accessing Site Kit as another administrator that has access to the recoverable modules, these will be listed with a Recover button.
 Once recovered, you will become the new owner of these modules.
 This will allow you to manage who has view access to services if there are other administrators on the site.

-If an administrator accesses Site Kit and doesn’t have access to the services that are recoverable, they will see the same message displayed and modules listed.
-However, in this scenario the modules are not recoverable and the user will see a Remind me later button.
+If an administrator accesses Site Kit and doesn’t have access to the services that are recoverable, they will see the same message displayed but only the modules they have access to will be listed.

 Why don’t I see Who can manage view access in the Dashboard Sharing settings?